MediLot/cool-webapp/README.md

 For more information, you can refer to the [paper](https://www.comp.nus.edu.sg/~ooibc/icde20cool.pdf).

-In this project, COOL is applied to Covid19 analysis.
+In this project, COOL is applied to Covid19 analysis and we also provide a demo video [here](https://www.comp.nus.edu.sg/~dbsystem/cool/#/demo).

 # Set up
 * Docker is required to set up the application's dependencies and can be installed [here](https://www.docker.com/get-started).